yeshua-g/PACS_C1/README.md

 * *Inverse decay:* $\alpha_k=\frac{\alpha_0 }{1+\mu k}$
 * Approximate line search with *Armijo rule* that checks the following condition $f(x_k)-f(x_k-\alpha_0 \nabla f(x_k)) \ge \sigma \alpha_0 || \nabla f(x_k) ||^2$ and if not satisfied sets $\alpha_0=\frac{\alpha_0}{2}$ and repeats.
 The value that finally satisfies the condition is the desired $\alpha_k$

-To deal with Gradient descent parameters the User have to go in [GradientParameters] section of the **dataGetPot** file that looks like this:
+To deal with Gradient descent parameters the User has to go in [GradientParameters] section of the **dataGetPot** file that looks like this:
 ```
 [GradientParameters]
 Alpha0 = 0.05